Satori joins Commvault to power the future of Data & AI Security. Learn more →

 RLS on Power BI with Satori

-In response, Satori simplifies Power BI enforcements by leveraging attribute-based access controls (ABAC) to dynamically design, deploy, and manage the DAX expressions and lookup tables that power the filtering capabilities.
+Satori simplifies Power BI enforcements by using attribute-based access controls (ABAC) to dynamically design, deploy, and manage the DAX expressions and lookup tables that power Power BI’s filtering capabilities.
+This means you can set up rules and conditions based on attributes such as user role, department, geographical location, etc. These attributes dynamically filter data based on who is accessing the Power BI reports or dashboards.

-Satori allows for dynamically designing and deploying DAX expressions and lookup tables.
-This means you can set up rules and conditions based on attributes such as user roles, departments, locations, etc. These attributes can dynamically filter data based on who is accessing the Power BI reports or dashboards.
 ABAC using Satori provides greater flexibility and scalability compared to traditional static access controls.
 As organizational needs evolve or as new attributes become relevant (such as new user roles or projects), these can be easily incorporated into the access control rules without significant overhead.

 An Example

-Without DAX implementation in reports, accessing control to specific data fields requires editing the query directly.
+Without DAX implementation in reports, controlling access to specific data fields requires editing the query directly.
 These filters can be based on specific criteria or conditions, such as excluding certain rows or columns based on user attributes.
 BUT…and this is a big but…this means the data loaded into the report is pre-filtered, and thus if different users need access to different data, multiple reports would need to be built.
 This can grow exponentially and is exactly why Power BI has implemented DAX modeling for RLS.

 In this example, Satori reduces the time and simplifies the implementation of ABAC using a Geographic RLS filter.

-Satori looks at the Identity Provider to determine if the user has permissions for specific states.
+Satori looks at the identity provider to determine if the user has permissions for specific states.

-Satori checks if the User has the “state” attribute configured in the IdP.
-If they do, they get a “State” filter.
+Satori checks if the user has the “state” attribute configured in the IdP.
+If they do, they get a “state” filter.
 If they don’t, no rows are returned on this protected Power BI report.
+This creates a security approach that prevents accidental data leakage, including from internal sharing of reports.

 Satori imports this variable and records that the user has a “WA” state attribute configured in the IdP.